PrinciplesDotDev/principles/principles/logic-in-positive.md

     return true;
 }
 ```

-The if statement is asking if it is "not black and not white.".
-Adding in the and operator further increases the difficulty in understanding.
+The statement's logic in plain English is: "not black and not white".
+These are two negative statements, which further increases the difficulty in understanding.

-Then written in the positive:
+We can write this in the positive form, and the meaning becomes far clearer:

 ```js
 function isBlackOrWhite(black, white) {